handcraftdev/tribunalcraft/docs/THIRD_PARTY_INTEGRATION.md

 # Third-Party App Integration Guide

-This document explains how third-party applications can integrate with TribunalCraft and filter disputes specific to their app.
+This document explains how third-party applications can integrate with ScaleCraft and filter disputes specific to their app.

 ## Overview

-TribunalCraft is a permissionless protocol.
+ScaleCraft is a permissionless protocol.
 Any app can:
 - Create subjects for their content
 - Filter to show only their subjects/disputes
 - Run their own indexer or use the shared Supabase